Jamie Carter is the editor of WhenIsTheNextEclipse.com and author of The Complete Guide To The Great North American Eclipse of April 8, 2024.

-Capturing the precious moments at the peak of a total solar eclipse is on the bucket list of most photographers, let alone astrophotographers – and the next one is in North America.
+Capturing the precious moments at the peak of a total solar eclipse is on the bucket list of most photographers, let alone astrophotographers – an on Monday millions of North Americans have the chance of seeing this amazing cosmic event.
 Lasting just a few minutes, totality is when the moon moves across the sun to perfectly block its light, exposing the latter’s tenuous, textured outer atmosphere called the solar corona.

 On April 8, 2024, one of the longest totalities in over a decade will be visible from within a 120-mile-wide, 10,000-mile-long path of totality stretching from the Pacific coast of Mexico to the Atlantic coast of Canada via 15 US states.
 Meanwhile, the whole of North America will experience a partial solar eclipse.
 It’s going to be a massive event.